NXP Semiconductors

 NXP Semiconductors N.V. is a Dutch semiconductor manufacturing and design company with headquarters in Eindhoven, Netherlands.
-It is the third largest European semiconductor company by market capitalization as of 2024.
-The company employs approximately 34,000 people in more than 30 countries and it reported revenues of $13.3 billion in 2023.
-The company's origins date back to the 1950s as part of Philips and it became one of the world's largest semiconductor companies by the end of the 20th century.
-Philips spun off the company in 2006 and it has since operated independently.
+It is the second-largest European semiconductor design and manufacturing company by market capitalization as of 2024.
+The company employs approximately 34,000 people in more than 30 countries and it reported revenues of $12.61 billion in 2024.
+The company's name is an abbreviation of Next eXPerience.
+NXP customers include Apple, Dell, Ericsson and Samsung.